 Is Kratom Addictive?

-Doctors in Canada reported the case of a pregnant women who used kratom during pregnancy and up till she delivered.
-She was taking 18-20g of kratom powder 3 time a day (that's about 2.5 ounces a day).
+Doctors in Canada reported the case of a pregnant woman who used kratom during pregnancy and up till she delivered.
+She was taking 18-20g of kratom powder 3 times a day (that's about 2.5 ounces a day).
 Two days after giving birth, her baby started having withdrawal symptoms including vomiting, irritability, jitteriness and problematic feeding.
 The baby had to be given morphine and eased off it to reduce the symptoms.

 To me, this proves mitragyna is addicting.